ChrisSun99/nontraditional-control/README.md

-# nontraditional_control
+# Nontraditional Control Methods
-Implementation of non-stochastic control, regret-optimal control and competitive control for ESE618 at Upenn.
+Implementation of non-stochastic control, regret-optimal control and competitive control for ESE618: Learning for Dynamics at Upenn.